-Substance Action level 90 th percentile # homes exceeding Action level MCLG Typical Source of substance Health Effects Lead (Tested 2006) 0.015 mg/L 0.014 mg/L 2 out of 20 tested 0 Corrosion of household plumbing systems; Erosion of natural deposits Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
+Contaminant Action level 90 th percentile # of homes exceeding Action level MCLG Typical Source of substance Health Effects Lead (ug/L) (Tested 2009) 15 14 2 out of 20 tested 0 Corrosion of household plumbing systems; Erosion of natural deposits Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
-Copper (Tested 2006) 1.3 mg/L 0.942 mg/L 0 out of 20 tested 1.3 mg/L Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
+Copper (mg/L) (Tested 2009) 1.3 0.000942 0 out of 20 tested 1.3 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.